Sign up to receive this daily email by 9am every morning.

 The Telegraph reports the publication today of a series of options for cleaning up MPs’ allowances by the Independent Parliamentary Standards Authority (IPSA) which will be subject to public consultation.
 There had been fears, adds the Telegraph, that IPSA would not implement the Kelly Report in full.
 The paper, which broke the story of MPs’ abuse of expenses last year, explains how the consultation will work:

 “The five-week consultation process will involve meetings and events around the country, as well as the opportunity for the public and interested parties to respond through a dedicated website.”

 And the Guardian reports that the al-Qaeda triple agent who killed seven CIA officers in Afghanistan last week had links to Jordan, said to be a cause of “deep embarrassment” to Amman.
 Security failings are also to the fore, with former agents expressing “astonishment that he was allowed to enter the Khost base without being searched”.
 Earlier this week Left Foot Forward reported the role of Yemen in the fight against terrorism.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.